AI Security: Risks You Need to Know and How to Mitigate Them

 4. Insecure Output Handling

 When AI outputs are used without validation, bad things happen.
-AI-generated code that gets executed, or content displayed without escaping - instant XSS vulnerability.
+AI-generated code that gets executed, or content displayed without escaping: instant XSS vulnerability.

 Building Secure AI Applications